 Yes.
 Catholics account for nearly 20% of all undergraduate and graduate students.
 Catholics are the largest single faith on campus, double the next largest group (Jewish 11%).

 No. The Center does not receive a subsidy from the Diocese of Raleigh.

 July 1-June 30 is the fiscal year of both the University and Catholic Center.

 The Duke Catholic Center receives no money from the University budget.
 The Center applies to the University Student Affairs office each year to receive a few small grants for specific programs which combine to cover less than 1% of the Center’s budget.

 Your unrestricted gift to the Duke Catholic Center will be used to help Duke students to become disciples of Jesus Christ that will help them become lifelong Catholics.
 Your partnership in our ministry allows the Center to minister to students through Mass, small groups, one-on-one mentoring, Adorations, community dinners, faith lectures, retreats and many other programs.

 Each gift will receive a tax letter from the University and a thank you letter from the Catholic Center.
 Unless you choose to donate anonymously, you will be listed in our annual report of donors.

 Thank you so much for your generous support of the Duke Catholic Center!
-My first year here at Duke was not what I expected, but the DCC has truly made me feel welcomed.
+My first year here at Duke was not what I expected because of the Covid-19 pandemic, but the DCC has truly made me feel welcomed.
 I looked forward to in-person Mass and my small group meetings every week; they were always a much-needed spiritual break from a tough academic year.
 I eventually joined the music ministry and have found even more joy and fulfillment at mass.
 Additionally, I am leading a small group for the Class of 2025 during the summer.
 I have been so blessed to be a part of this community, and my faith is stronger than ever.
 Once again, thank you so much for making all of these wonderful ministries possible!